 Parents as Partners

 We value parents as partners and emphasise the importance of home and school working together.
-Parents are kept up to date with their child’s progress by being invited to access their child’s Learning Journey which details a child’s learning across the Early Years curriculum.
+Parents are kept up to date with their child’s progress by being invited to access their child’s Learning Journey, through Tapestry, which details a child’s learning across the Early Years curriculum.
+They can also add to this and upload photographs and comments.